pineunity/apmec/doc/source/contributor/event_logging.rst

     - vnfd-events-list: List events that belong to a given VNFD.

-NOTE: For more details on the syntax of these CLIs, refer to `Tacker CLI reference guide <http://docs.openstack.org/cli-reference/apmec.html>`_
+NOTE: For more details on the syntax of these CLIs, refer to `Apmec CLI reference guide <http://docs.openstack.org/cli-reference/apmec.html>`_

-Tacker Client command usage examples to access resource lifecycle events
+Apmec Client command usage examples to access resource lifecycle events
 ------------------------------------------------------------------------

 1. The following command displays all the state transitions that occurred on